prashantmaurice/OpenAI-CartPole/README.md

-# CartPole Bot using Neural Nerworks
+# CartPole Bot using Neural Networks

 A simple network that can learn to balance a pole using reinforcement learning using Tensorflow